KIRKWOOD COMMUNITY COLLEGE - LINN COUNTY REGIONAL CENTER

 Earn free college credit.

-The Kirkwood Architecture, Construction & Engineering (ACE) Academy can lead students to college certificates, diplomas, associates, bachelors and graduate degrees.
-Examples of college majors include, but are not limited to: Architectural Technology, Carpentry, Construction, Masonry Technology, Plumbing Technology and Construction or Civil Engineering.
+The Kirkwood Graphics and Media Communication Academy can lead students to college certificates, diplomas, associate, bachelor's and graduate degrees.
+Examples of college majors include, but are not limited to: Graphic Communication Technology, Web Design and Graphic Design.
+Careers might include: advertising, marketing, printing and publishing companies, and Web design.
 If you’re planning to transfer to a four-year college or university after attending Kirkwood, specific transfer information can be found at www.kirkwood.edu/fouryeartransfer.

-Iowa average salaries in architecture and construction careers
+Iowa average salaries in graphics, communication and design careers

 More info can be found at: www.bls.gov